 As of February 22, 2010, a federal law allows people who can legally possess firearms under applicable federal and Alaska state law, to legally possess firearms within Denali National Park and Preserve.

 Under federal law, the use or discharge of a firearm is still prohibited by applicable provisions of 36 CFR Section 2.4 and 36 CFR Section 13.30.

 Federal law also prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances.
 Federal facilities in Denali include:

 - All National Park Service offices and administrative buildings

 - The Murie Science and Learning Center

 - The Denali Post Office

-Visitor Transportation Shuttles, Front Country Shuttle System - A passenger may carry a gun on board a VTS [shuttle] bus so long as the gun is locked in a passenger-provided closed container and is not loaded.
+Transit buses and free buses (Savage River Shuttle, Riley Creek Loop, Sled Dog Demonstration Bus): A passenger may carry a gun on board a transit bus so long as the gun is locked in a passenger-provided closed container and is not loaded.
 Ammunition must be stored separately.

 It is the responsibility of visitors to understand and comply with all applicable Alaska state and federal firearms laws before entering this park.
 As a starting point, please visit: